Mannaea: History

 The Mannaean kingdom began to flourish around 850 BC.
 The Mannaeans were mainly a settled people, practicing irrigation and breeding cattle and horses.
 The capital was a fortified city called Izirtu (Zirta).

 By the 820s BC, Manneaea had expanded to become a large state.
 By this time they had a prominent aristocracy as a ruling class, which somewhat limited the power of the king.

 Beginning around 800 BC, the region became contested ground between Urartu, which built several forts on the territory of Mannaea, and Assyria.
 In the mid-8th century BC, during the open conflict between the Assyrians and the Urartians, Mannaea seized the opportunity to enlarge its holdings.
 The Mannaean kingdom reached the height of its power during the reign of Iranzu (c.
 725–720 BC).

-In 716 BC, king Sargon II of Assyria moved against Mannaea, where the ruler Mannaea, Aza, the son of Iranzu, had been deposed by Ullusunu with the help of the Urartians.
+In 716 BC, king Sargon II of Assyria moved against Mannaea, where the ruler of Mannaea, Aza, the son of Iranzu, had been deposed by Ullusunu with the help of the Urartians.
 Sargon took Izirtu, and stationed troops in Parsua (Parsua was distinct from Parsumash located further southeast in what is today known as Fars province in Iran.).
 The Assyrians thereafter used the area to breed, train and trade horses.

 According to one Assyrian inscription, the Cimmerians (Gimirru) originally went forth from their homeland of Gamir or Uishdish in "the midst of Mannai" around this time.
 The Cimmerians first appear in the annals in the year 714 BC, when they apparently helped the Assyrians to defeat Urartu.
 Urartu chose to submit to the Assyrians, and together the two defeated the Cimmerians and thus kept them out of the Fertile Crescent.
 The Cimmerians again rebelled against Sargon by 705 BC, and he was killed while driving them out.
 By 679 BC the Cimmierians migrated to the east and west of Mannaea.